Featuring the Children’s Halloween Trail

 Fall Harvest Festival Challenges

-Festival goers are invited to participate in the Harvest Baking Challenge, the Children’s Costume Competition, and the Pumpkin Carving Contest during the festival!
-Festival goers can enter the baking challenge with their favorite fall-themed dessert.
+Festival goers are invited to participate in the the Children’s Costume Competition and the Pumpkin Carving Contest during the festival!
 Children are encouraged to attend the festival in a creative costume for entrance in the costume competition.
 Additionally, we will have pumpkins on hand awaiting your most creative carving skills for the carving contest.
 Entry forms are available for download below which outline the contests in detail.
 Entry forms will also be available on-site the day of the festival.
-We will be accepting entries for all three contests Saturday and Sunday during regular festival hours.
+We will be accepting entries for both contests Saturday and Sunday during regular festival hours.
 Judging will take place at a later date, and winners will be notified on October 31.

 Volunteer at the Fall Harvest Festival